 Location: Duke University in DC Office, 1201 Pennsylvania Avenue NW, Washington, DC 20004

 Overview: As part of the “Margaret A. Davidson Coastal Career Development Program,” The Coastal Society (TCS) is proud to honor Margaret’s legacy with this full-day workshop designed to provide valuable skills and information to the next generation of coastal practitioners, particularly college students, recent graduates, and early-career coastal professionals.
-The Coastal Society will host the workshop at the Duke in DC office and in coordination with Capitol Hill Ocean Week (CHOW).
-Conveniently, the Duke in DC office is across the street from the Ronald Reagan Building where most CHOW activities will take place.
-Please note that this is not an official part of the CHOW conference and a separate registration is required.
-You do not need to attend the CHOW conference to attend this workshop.
-Join us to jump-start or enhance your coastal career path!
+The Coastal Society hosted the workshop at the Duke in DC office and in coordination with Capitol Hill Ocean Week (CHOW).
+Conveniently, the Duke in DC office is across the street from the Ronald Reagan Building where most CHOW activities took place.
+Thanks to those who joined us to jump-start or enhance your coastal career path!

-Preliminary Program Description: This full-day event will feature two morning plenary sessions where seasoned professionals will share personal insights on pathways to coastal-related career options in the academic, governmental, private, and non-profit sectors.
-The afternoon will be devoted to interactive break-out sessions focused on honing skills and sharing tools to boost your career.
-During lunch and breaks, attendees will have the opportunity to network with speakers, potential mentors, and each other.
+Preliminary Program Description: This full-day event featured two morning plenary sessions where seasoned professionals shared personal insights on pathways to coastal-related career options in the academic, governmental, private, and non-profit sectors.
+The afternoon was devoted to interactive break-out sessions focused on honing skills and sharing tools to boost your career.
+During lunch and breaks, attendees had the opportunity to network with speakers, potential mentors, and each other.

-Workshop registration supports the entire Margaret A. Davidson Coastal Career Development Program and includes lunch, coffee/tea, and snacks during the morning and afternoon breaks, contact list of workshop participants and speakers, and digital copies of all workshop materials.
+Workshop registration supported the entire Margaret A. Davidson Coastal Career Development Program and included lunch, coffee/tea, and snacks during the morning and afternoon breaks, contact list of workshop participants and speakers, and digital copies of all workshop materials.

 - The Ocean Foundation